 When Permitted.
 Parties and their attorneys are expected to appear in open court for court proceedings unless the court, in its discretion, permits telephonic attendance under this rule.
 The court may allow a person to telephonically attend, or testify at, a proceeding if both of the following are true:

-that person can be heard by every other person participating in the proceeding, including the judicial officer and, if applicable, the court reporter or an electronic recording system; and
+the person can be heard by every other person participating in the proceeding, including the judicial officer and, if applicable, the court reporter or an electronic recording system; and

 no party will be unfairly prejudiced by the telephonic attendance or testimony.